knpuniversity/symfony/knpu/extra-doctrine-collections/collection-allow-delete.md

 element - that's the delete link.
 Start that function with my favorite `e.preventDefault()`.

 Then... what next?
-Well, forget about Symfony and the database: just find the `.js-genus-scientist-item` li element that's around this link and... remove it!
+Well, forget about Symfony and the database: just find the `.js-genus-scientist-item` element that's around this link and... remove it!

 Simple!
 Refresh the page, click that x, and be amazed.